nicferrier/keepie/README.md

  * the cluster has encoding UTF8
 * it allocates a random port to the db every time it starts
 * it starts the db in that cluster
-* it applies the SQL it finds in the sql-scripts directory to the running DB
+* it applies the SQL it finds in a sql-scripts directory to the running DB

 ### What operating systems support pgBoot.js?